Spencer Steer Player Props: Reds vs. Nationals

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 84 hits and an OBP of .374, plus a team-best slugging percentage of .502.
+- Steer has 85 hits and an OBP of .372 to go with a slugging percentage of .498.
+All three of those stats are best among Cincinnati hitters this season.

-- Among qualified hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 15th, and he is 21st in the league in slugging.
+- Among qualified hitters in baseball, he ranks 29th in batting average, 17th in on-base percentage, and 24th in slugging.

-- He has scored in 38 games this season (46.9%), including multiple runs in five games.
+- He has scored a run in 38 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.